NixOS/nix.dev/source/tutorials/module-system/module-system.md

    };
 ```

-Make sure to also add a new line using this to the `attributes` list, so the option value is included in the API call:
+Make sure to also add a line to use that value in `attributes` list, so the option value is included in the API call:

 ```diff
 # path.nix
              [